wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 But the men of war of Columbia , who were upon the opposite side of the water , opposed them , and slew them with great slaughter.

-4 And the brave Grosvenor , and Hamilton , and Riley , and the gallant Cronk , drove them back fiom crossing the bridges.
+4 And the brave Grosvenor , and Hamilton , and Riley , and the gallant Cronk , drove them back from crossing the bridges.

 5 Likewise , many were slain in the river , so that the waters of the Saranac were dyed with the blood of the servants of the king.